Stepping closer, he handed the camera off to her. “Miguel.”

 For Kandy, it was Miguel’s watchfulness that she needed to get used to in comparison.
 A simple shrug, “I bet you really fuck a lotta chicks up.”

-He chucked at the notion, but nevertheless he was intrigued about this impression she had of him.
+He chuckled at the notion, but nevertheless, he was intrigued about this impression she had of him.
 “Explicame, por favor.”